 If we fail to acquire and retain new customers, or fail to do so in a cost-effective manner, we may be unable to increase net revenues, improve margins and achieve profitability.
 Our success depends on our ability to acquire and retain new customers and to do so in a cost-effective manner.
 We must continue to acquire customers in order to increase net revenues, improve margins, and achieve profitability.
 In order to expand our customer base, we must appeal to, and acquire, customers who have historically purchased their wine from other retailers such as traditional brick and mortar retailers and the websites of our competitors.
 We have made significant investments related to customer acquisition and expect to continue to spend significant amounts to acquire additional customers.
-We cannot assure you that the net revenues from the new customers do not perceive the products we offer to be of high value and quality, we may be unable to acquire or retain customers.
+We cannot assure you that the net revenues from the new customers we acquire will ultimately exceed the cost of acquiring those customers.
+If we fail to deliver a quality shopping experience, or if consumers do not perceive the products we offer to be of high value and quality, we may be unable to acquire or retain customers.
 If we are unable to acquire or retain customers who purchase products in volumes sufficient to grow our business, we may be unable to generate the scale necessary to achieve operational efficiency.
 Consequently, our prices may increase, or may not decrease to levels sufficient to generate customer interest, our net revenues may decrease and our margins and profitability may decline or not improve.
 As a result, our business, financial condition, and results of operations may be materially and adversely affected.